 RHA Executive Board

 Hey there!
-My name is Victoria and I am your 2012-2013 National Communications Coordinator (NCC).
+My name is Victoria and I am your 2013-2014 President!
 I transferred to Chico State in the Fall of 2011 from a community college close to home.
-I’m working on my B.S. in Business Administration with a minor in Recreation.
+This is my senior year, and while I’m not in the residence halls or the UHUB helping to put on large-scale programs, lead general board meetings, and be the outreach person for our RHA board, I spend my time on main campus.
+I stay involved and busy with other clubs and student organizations, as well as, in the classroom where I am earning my B.S. in Business Administration-Management with minors in Project Management and Entrepreneurship.
 After spending a year as a Resident Advisor (RA) in Chico State’s Whitney Hall, I found my way to RHA.
-I’m excited to be the voice of our RHA chapter in the boardroom at our National and Regional conferences this year.
+I spent last academic year on the board as the National Communications Coordinator (NCC).
+I’m excited to be the voice and face of our RHA chapter across campus, throughout the halls, and in the Chico community this year.
 I really enjoy meeting new people and networking, so if you see me around campus, stop and say, “Hi.”
 I look forward to meeting you.
 It’s going to be a great year!

 Hello!
-My name is Angela Maschio and I am your 2012-2013 Financial and Public Relations Coordinator!
-I am from Millbrae, CA and I enjoy spending time with family and friends, dancing, playing sports, and going on adventures!
-I am a second year student studying Business Administration with an emphasis in Marketing and a Communication Design minor.
-Last year, I lived in Whitney Hall, and this year I am a resident in Sutter Hall.
-This is my first year working for RHA so I am very excited to see what this school year has in store, and I look forward to creating an enjoyable housing experience for all new residents.
-I hope to see you all at many of RHA’s wonderful programs!
+My name is Kevin Simonis and I am your 2013-2014 Financial and Public Relations Coordinator!
+I am from Petaluma, CA and I enjoy Playing sports, hanging out with my family and friends.
+I am a second year student studying Business Administration with an emphasis in Project Management and International Studies.
+Last year, I lived in Lassen Hall, and this year I am a resident in Sutter Hall.
+This is my first year working for RHA so I am very excited to see what we are going to be able to do this school year, and I look forward to creating an enjoyable housing experience for all of the residents.
+I hope to see you all at many of wonderful programs!

-Social Justice and Community Engagement Coordinator: Gil Torres
+Social Justice and Community Engagement Coordinator: Maggie Herlocker

 For More Information